tommyd2377/Tweety/README.md

 # Tweety
-a twitter clone built using Node and Express
+a twitter clone built withNode and Express